What is Consumer IoT?

 The Consumer Internet of Things sector serves a wider variety of tech and applications than you’ll witness in industrial IoT.
 Examples include smartphones, smart home products, and some wearable devices like smartwatches.

-IoT has been more inclined to serving consumers individually
+IoT has been more inclined to serve consumers individually.

 People often reference the term IoT plainly, regardless of whether it’s industrial IoT or consumer IoT.
 An exciting reality is emerging from the two-way use of some IoT applications for both consumers and Industrial IoT.
 Use cases of IoT applications and devices designed for consumers are quite diverse.